Statutory interpretation: Deferential canons

-When two statutes conflict, the one enacted last prevails.
+When two statutes necessarily conflict but the latter does not explicitly repeal the former, the one enacted last prevails.
 See implied repeal and derogation.

 Criticism

-Critics of the use of canons argue that canons impute some sort of "omniscience" to the legislature, suggesting that it is aware of the canons when constructing the laws.
-In addition, it is argued that the canons give a credence to judges who want to construct the law a certain way, imparting a false sense of justification to their otherwise arbitrary process.
-In a classic article, Karl Llewellyn argued that every canon had a "counter-canon" that would lead to the opposite interpretation of the statute.
+Critics of the use of canons argue that canons impute a sort of "omniscience" to the legislature, implying that it is always aware of the canons when constructing laws.
+In addition, it is argued that the canons give a credence to judges who want to construct the law a certain way, imparting a false sense of justification to an otherwise arbitrary process.
+In a famous article, Karl Llewellyn argued that every canon had a "counter-canon" that would lead to the opposite interpretation of the statute.

 Some scholars argue that interpretive canons should be understood as an open set, despite conventional assumptions that traditional canons capture all relevant language generalizations.
 Empirical evidence, for example, suggests that ordinary people readily incorporate a "nonbinary gender canon" and "quantifier domain restriction canon" in the interpretation of legal rules.

 Other scholars argue that the canons should be reformulated as "canonical" or archetypical queries helping to direct genuine inquiry rather than purporting to somehow help provide answers in themselves.